 The issue of psychological (emotional) health has become more relevant in our society, especially in times of COVID and war.
-At CleverStaff, we have been working on a software system to facilitate recruiting for over 8 years.
+At CleverStaff, we have been working on a applicants tracking system for over 8 years.
 However, if a person has psychological difficulties at work, the effects are more likely to affect performance, job satisfaction, and quality of life than our system.
 Therefore, with the help of practicing psychologists we decided to cover this topic from different angles, talking about possible psychological problems and methods of working with them – in a separate series of materials on how to maintain psychological health.

 What is psychological health?

 Psychological health is a person’s good and stable emotional state.
 But it does not mean that he/she is always happy and full of energy.
 According to the Head of the Psychological Center “DON’T PANIC” Daria Selivanova, psychological health is more of a useful habit of paying attention to your emotional state and the ability to give yourself timely help when various emotional problems arise.